Fabio Cannavaro: Dinamo Zagreb

 In December 2024, Cannavaro was confirmed as the new manager of Croatian club Dinamo Zagreb, marking his first adventure in a foreign country in Europe.
 Cannavaro's first competitive match was in the Champions League against Arsenal, where Dinamo lost 3–0.
 Cannavaro had his first competitive win against Milan; however, despite Dinamo winning 2–1, the club failed to reach the knockout playoffs of the Champions League.
 By April 2025, Dinamo were eight points behind title rivals Hajduk Split and Cannavaro was heavily criticized for his way of managing the club.
 On 9 April, he was sacked.

 Uzbekistan national team

 On 6 October 2025, the Uzbekistan national team appointed Cannavaro as their head coach, particularly for their debut World Cup appearance in the 2026 FIFA World Cup.
+On 18 June, Uzbekistan lost their opener against Colombia 3–1.
+However, Cannavaro's appearance as a manager made him only the fourth individual in history to win a Ballon d'Or and participate in a World Cup as both a player and a manager, alongside Franz Beckenbauer, Oleg Blokhin, and Marco van Basten.
+In the team's opening match on 17 June, Abbosbek Fayzullaev scored the Uzbekistan's first World Cup goal ever in a 3–1 defeat to Colombia.
+In their second group match on 23 June, the team suffered a 5–0 defeat to Portugal.

-Style of play
+Player profile

 "Cannavaro has been the most accomplished defender at this World Cup [in 2006].
 He has been the only permanent member of Italy's ever-changing backline.
 He has been imperious.
 Rigorous.
 Absolutely in charge.
 Standing tall at 5ft 9in, he is dwarfed by just about every other centre-half in Germany, yet he has risen serenely above them all, seemingly without a bead of sweat."